Getting Married in New Jersey

 What should you bring with you when you apply?

 A witness, who must be at least 18 years of age.
 Two forms of identification, preferably a birth certificate and one photo ID.
 For example, you may use a birth certificate, state issued driver's license, employment issued ID, a passport, a voter's registration card, a U.S. military card.
 If one or both of the applicants are divorced, you should bring a copy of the final decree or decrees for examination by the Registrar or a statement by the judge as to when the final decree was signed (not the date of the final hearing.)
 Both the bride and groom will provide their Social Security numbers (Married Persons Title 37:117).
 Consent of both parents is necessary if an applicant is under 18 years of age.
 Both parental consents and judicial approval of such consents are necessary if the applicant is younger than 16.
 These consents should be on forms supplied by the Registrar.

-Where should the Marriage / Civil Union record be filed?
+Where should the Marriage record be filed?

 The officiant performing the ceremony must file the license and marriage certificate with the Registrar of the municipality in which the marriage was performed.
 Since failure to record the marriage may cause considerable inconvenience at a later date when proof of marriage is needed, you should make sure that this has been done.
 Certified copies of the marriage event may be obtained from the local Registrar in the municipality where the ceremony occurred or from the Office of the State Registrar of Vital Statistics.

-An application fee of $28.00 payable by cash, check or money order.
+- Application fee of $28.00 cash, check or money order.